brettz9/jtlt/README.md

     so one can submit and evaluate
     through [HTTPQuery](https://github.com/brettz9/httpquery) (and also
     supply to JSONEditor, etc.).
 Utilize updating by reference.

+8. Demo narrowing to subset of JavaScript (as with `jspe`) to make JTLT truly "declarative" as far as freedom from scripting

 ## Possible to-dos